why shop manta sleep

 Make sure you’re not exposing your skin to cold for too long.
 As we said before, longer than 20 minutes and you’re in the danger zone.
 And with an eye mask, stick to the doctor-recommended 10.

-Here’s another thing to consider.
-Why sleep with a cooling eye mask that has eye cutouts?
-Or is made from flimsy or transparent material?
+Here’s another thing to consider: Why sleep with a cooling eye mask that has eye cutouts or is made from flimsy or transparent material?
 Exposure to light makes falling asleep nearly impossible.
 And even if you do, good luck with that restful nap.

 But the best cooling eye mask for sleeping?
 A game changer.

-Try This Cooling Eye Mask for Sleeping
+Try This Cooling Eye Mask for Snoozing (Better Than a Gel Eye Mask)

 Enter Manta COOL Mask.
 This cooling eye mask for sleeping gives the wearer cold compression therapy.
 The mask’s near-blackout design is perfect for getting good zzzs.
-Simply freeze the eye cups for an hour and they’re good to go.
+Simply freeze the eye cups for an hour, and they’re good to go.

 Check out its features: